codetricity/fastopp-leapcell/README.md

 ![FastOpp Logo](docs/images/fastopp_logo.webp)

+> ⚠️ **Educational Project**: This project includes debug endpoints and logging for learning purposes.
+See [SECURITY.md](SECURITY.md) for production deployment guidelines.

 ## What

 **Special PostgreSQL-optimized version of FastOpp** designed for deployment on LeapCell and other PostgreSQL-based platforms.
 This version uses **synchronous database communication** for improved reliability and compatibility with managed PostgreSQL services.